wildapt01/python-files/NetNinja/notes.md

 Also with `list.sort()` method, and only for lists: `list.sort(reverse=True|False, key=myFunc)` where `key` is a callback.

-## Classes, methodes and attributes
+## Classes, methods and attributes

+Class names start with a capital letter.

 Similar to JS. `__init__()` is the required constructor.
 The atttributes can be dynamically defined in the init() function.
 What is defined with `self` is instance level, not accessible by the class.